Yvand/azd-functions-spfx-custom-api/spfx-custom-api/README.md

-# azd-function-custom-api
+# SPFx solution

-## Summary

-This simple SPFx solution contains a webpart, with properties that can be edited at run-time, which requests an access token to connect to the Azure function.
+This is a minimal SPFx solution, whch contains a simple webpart that requests an access token to connect to the Azure function.

 ![version](https://img.shields.io/badge/version-1.20.0-green.svg)